Blas de Lezo: Legacy

 In 2013 the Naval Museum of Madrid organised an exhibition on Blas de Lezo, including portraits, uniforms and layouts of battle plans.

+In 2016, Spanish internet trolls promoted the choice Blas de Lezo in an internet poll organized by Natural Environment Research Council (NERC) for the naming of a British research vessel, putting forward his "contribution to British underwater archeology".
+The NERC removed the option, which had gathered more than 38,000 votes at that point.

 Recent publications

 Francisco Hernando Muñoz Atuesta, compiler of "Diarios de ofensa y defensa" has shown that it has "traditionally been affirmed that the English King forbade any writing on the failure of his armed forces at Cartagena de Indias, which is absolutely false".

 There was a spate of impressionistic and highly inaccurate novels following the publication by the Colombian historian Pablo Victoria of his fictional biography of Lezo: